We strongly recommend you have a plan for if your daughter's device fails, or is damaged or lost.

-This can be a warranty that covers repairs, or an insurance policy that covers accidental damage.
+This could be a warranty which covers repairs, or an insurance policy that covers accidental damage.
 Or perhaps just an additional spare device.
-The important aspect is if something were to happen that the device can be repaired or replaced in a timely fashion so as not to interrupt her studies.
+It is important that if something unfortunate were to happen, a device can be repaired or replaced quickly so as not to interrupt your daughter's studies.

 Warranty and Insurance are not the same thing.

 In Australia, any laptop or device you buy comes with a two year manufacturers' warranty to ensure it is free from defects and poor workmanship.
 This applies only to devices purchased whilst you are in Australia and includes online retailers that sell to the Australian public even if their business is located overseas.
 If you buy a device whilst travelling abroad it is not subject to Australian Consumer Law and will likely not be covered for two years.

 Whilst Apple have wording that states their devices have one year of warranty, the Australian Consumer Law overrides this and provides two years of cover.
 If you purchase a new Apple MacBook it is highly recommended to consider an AppleCare protection plan.
 If you want to buy a plan for an existing MacBook, check it's eligibility here.
 If you purchased the MacBook via the SSC purchase portal it will have an AppleCare plan bundled with it already.

 Issues typically covered by warranty: